 They also found that 'The majority of children (79%) agree they will always want to read print books, even though there are eBooks available.'

 Research on the effects of eReading on children and reading comprehension is still in its infancy.
 Some research suggests that eReading motivates children to read more.
 Other research suggests eReading may have a negative effect on children's ability to make sense of more demanding texts.

-Students reading e-books are losing out, study suggests — New York Times
+Students reading e-books are losing out, study suggests — 'The New York Times'.

 A second study looked at students’ use of eBooks.
 They found children often skipped text, preferring the books’ interactive visual features.
 The writers emphasised the importance of helping young readers transfer print reading skills to eBook reading.

 An article in 'The New Yorker' discusses the effects of digital texts on reading speed and comprehension, and the perceived decline in deep reading skills.
 Cognitive neuroscientist Maryanne Wolf is quoted in the article: